Debt Consolidation Remortgage

 Can you consolidate debt twice?

-You may have to pay an early repayment charge to your existing lender if you remortgage early.
+You may have to pay an early repayment charge to your existing lender if you remortgage.